See Better Results with A Year-Round Planning Process

 By Jason Moore

-Additionally, this routine is greatly driven by annual data reporting—a factor that is changing due to increased adoption of the more frequently updated all-payer claims data (APCD).
+This annual routine has been driven by annual data reporting—a factor that is changing due to increased adoption of the frequently updated all-payer claims data (APCD).
 Stratasan’s APCD updates monthly, for example, allowing for more frequent market reporting that can lead to plan adjustments.

-There is also reason to believe that plans will be more widely adopted when more members of the organization are invested in the process.
+There is also reason to believe that plans are more widely adopted when more members of the organization are invested in the process.
 This can be a difficult change in mindset for organizations accustomed to planning that takes place only at the c-suite level.

-How can hospitals shift to take advantage of more readily available data insights and make changes that will ensure greater adoption, and see system growth?
+How can hospitals shift to take advantage of more readily available data insights and make changes that will ensure greater adoption?
 The answer is an iterative planning process that invites organization-wide input and applies data-backed market insights.

 In today’s evolving healthcare environment, stagnant strategic plans simply can’t keep up.
-Annual plans are often outdated, shelved, and collecting dust before the year is over.
+Annual plans can quickly become outdated before the year is over.
 Patient needs are continually evolving thanks to our fast-paced lifestyle, hyper connection to online media, and the unprecedented number of choices of provider and care options.
 Additionally, healthcare providers have access to nearly real-time patient data and can understand their patient population in a way that has rarely been possible in the past.
 An annual plan is still needed to set the course for the year, but to be effective, it must be created with the mindset that it will change and evolve throughout the year.

 A Nimble, Flexible Approach is Better